-The latest commission has just been unveiled, chosen from a short list of 5 and luckily this was my favourite.
+The latest commission has just been unveiled, chosen from a shortlist of five and luckily this was my favourite.
 It has the rather lengthy title of The Invisible Enemy Should not Exist and is an impressive 14 foot high winged bull from Nineveh.
 Sadly the original statue no longer exists in situ as ISIS smashed it to pieces in 2015 after it stood proudly since 700 BC.
 The bull is Lamassu, a protective deity, now sitting here on the top of the 4th Plinth in the hope of returning to Iraq one day.

 It’s an impressive piece, covered in empty date syrup cans which is a reference to the industry which was important to the Iraqi economy but decimated by the Iraq Wars.
 4th Plinth statues always contain a range of meanings and often take a while to get to love but this one caught me right away.
 Enjoy this gallery of shots of the Lamassu including a close up of those tins.